Get some innovative, easy weeknight dinners for your family so you have fresh ideas and maybe a little more motivation to make supper!

 I don’t know about you, but the last thing I want during the week is a complicated recipe with ingredients that aren’t commonly found in my pantry or fridge.
 Let’s save that for the weekend!

-The Key to Healthy Family Dinners
+The Key to Easy Weeknight Dinners for Family

 As a pediatric nutritionist, I believe the key to a healthy family dinner hinges on two things: